vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/12_ABSTRACT_DEITIES_AND_SONDERGTTER/5_Deified_States_or_Conditions.md

 In the ritual the reality of Nirṛti

-this deity speculations on sexual ele- ments in Vedic conceptions of deity, which to me as to Oldenberg carry no conviction (GGA.
+this deity speculations on sexual elements in Vedic conceptions of deity, which to me as to Oldenberg carry no conviction (GGA.
 1919, pp. 357–9).

 * Pischel, Ved.
 Stud. ii.
 82 ff.; Oldenberg,